proxmox/proxmox-yew-widget-toolkit-assets/scss/introduction.md

 `pwt-scheme-<name>-container` helper classes can be used to set those variables.

-A similar scheme is used for widgets with an associate accent color, using the following CSS variables:
+A similar scheme is used for widgets with an associated accent color, using the following CSS variables:

 - `--pwt-accent-color`